Origins of a Startup: The Mechanical Engineer Aline Saraiva Okello Co-Founded HarvestRainWater in Mozambique

 Create one or more WASH training centers in each country.
 The centers should have knowledge, demonstrations available and capacity for training.
 Examples of such centers are the SMART Centres (coordinated by MetaMeta) in Tanzania, Malawi, Mozambique and Zambia and WET Centres (coordinated by CAWST) in Nepal, Ethiopia, Zambia and other countries.

-- To reach the “the last mile” in small rural communities, lower-cost water technologies are needed.
+- To reach the “the last mile” in small rural communities, affordable water solutions are needed.

 - The SMART Centre approach results in “profit-based sustainability.”
 For the local private sector, production and repairs generate income, so the improvement will go on after projects end.